 The MI therapist does this by facilitating the client's identification of the disadvantages of the status quo (their current problematic behavior), and eliciting statements about the advantages of changing behaviors.
-The MI therapist also facilitates self-efficacy in the client, and expressions of intention to make changes from the client.
+The MI therapist also facilitates the client's self-efficacy and expressions of intention to change.

 Rollnick and Miller have chosen a peculiar name for this form of therapy.
 The word "motivation" needs no explanation, but why did they choose the word "interviewing"?
 They state that the word "interviewing" has "more of an egalitarian, sometimes even subordinate sense to the word."
 The root of the word suggests "looking at something together."
 This reflects their Rogerian bent.
 Miller and Rollnick view MI as "an evolution of the client-centered approach that Rogers developed."
 (Many therapist who have adopted this method prefer to call it Motivational Enhancement Therapy.)

-Carl R. Rogers (1902-1987) developed Person-Centered Therapy in 1940, on the premise that a client's mental health will improve organically in the setting of a therapuetic relationship that is empathic, non-judgmental, and characterized by unconditional positive regard.
-Trust and caring are fundamental to Roger's therapy, who was raised in a strict Christian home.
-His theory of personhood is diametrically opposed to behaviorism, believing that each person has a creative power , a crucial force, and are not deterministically products of heredity and upbringing, that are conditioned to respond mechanistically to their environment.
-People are not animals only, but behave with purpose.
+Carl R. Rogers (1902-1987) developed Person-Centered Therapy in the 1940's.
+Person-Centered Therapy is based on the premise that a client's mental health will improve organically in the setting of a therapuetic relationship that is empathic, non-judgmental, and characterized by unconditional positive regard.
+Trust and caring are fundamental to Roger's therapy who was raised in a strict Christian home.
+His theory of personhood is diametrically opposed to behaviorism, believing that each person has a creative power , a crucial force, that is not deterministically a product of heredity and upbringing, such that it is a conditioned, mechanistic to response to their environment.

-Motivation Interviewing has proven itself to be very successful in the treatment of disorders, especially addictions.
-It is more effective with individuals than group treatment, and is especially effective in treating minorities.
+Motivation Interviewing has been proven to be very successful in the treatment of addictive disorders.
+It is more effective as individual treatment, and is especially effective in treating people of color.

 Gary J DeVine provides behavioral health treatment to alleviate or eliminate symptoms of mental disorders according to standard clinical practice from a distinctively Christian orientation.
 He is trained in psychotherapy and continues to educate himself about best practices and utilizes those treatments that are considered best practice by the mental health community.
 He is committed to obeying all federal and state statutes and the Code of Ethics of the American Association of Christian Counselors.
 He will respect and protect your confidentiality and privacy according to federal HIPPA laws and Law Code 49.72 of the Commonwealth of Pennsylvania.
 He is competent to deliver mental health services to consumers, and when he encounters a client with a disorder for which he is not trained or otherwise qualified to treat, he will refer that consumer to a qualified specialist.
 Gary is committed to the Hippocratic Oath: "Practice two things in my dealings with disorders: either help or do no harm to the client".